What is Key Person Life Insurance?

 Life Insurance Agent

-Key person insurance, also referred to as key man insurance, is a type of life insurance which provides coverage to a key employee in a business.
+Key person insurance, also referred to as key man insurance, is a type of life insurance that provides coverage to a key employee in a business.

 How Does it Work?